MAsuamah/just-tech-news/README.md

 ### Commenting and Voting

 While logged in, you can now add your own comments and upvote posts.
-Click on `(number of) comments`  of the post you would like to comment on and/or upvote.
+Click on `(number of) comments`  of the post you would like to comment on and/or upvote to do so.

 ![Click on comments](https://user-images.githubusercontent.com/77217156/119248099-e1866a00-bb5c-11eb-9526-2792d6cc4985.gif)